I Like the Way You Kiss Me: Background

 Following the release of his debut mixtape Pretty in February 2024 and having hosted two shows at The Lower Third in London, Artemas returned to the recording studio and created "I Like the Way You Kiss Me".
 Artemas announced the single on 15 March on his social media.

 Composition

 Musically, "I Like the Way You Kiss Me" is a darkwave and alternative pop song, fueled by "moody 80s and pulsating synths" featuring a "dark, retro-futuristic sound collage".
 The song is 2 minutes and 23 seconds in common time and runs at a tempo of 152 beats per minute.

-Artemas lends his "crooning, gloomy" vocals on the chorus as a counterpart to the "kinetic energy" of the whole track.
+Artemas' "crooning, gloomy" vocals on the chorus serve as a counterpart to the "kinetic energy" of the whole track.
 For Allmusic, Marcy Donelson regarded the vocals as "shape-shifting" and "manipulated through either pitch-shifting or varied playback speed".

 Lyrically, he presents a story of a strained relationship, being unsure of where he and his partner stand.
 Eventually, he confesses that he favours sex over feelings "by pushing harder for the physicality".